An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

 The intuition for the construction of lexicographically maximal vectors is to resolve ties.
 This is necessary in two different settings: in Step 2, as much mass as possible is greedily shifted to support points of lower indices; in Step 3, a lexicographically decreasing sequence of weighted centroids is created from each support point.
-Together, these two steps make sure that all the weighted centroids that are merged to form $\bar P'$ in Step 4 are distinct and only transport to a single support point in each measure, impliying the existence of a non-mass splitting transport.
+Together, these two steps make sure that all the weighted centroids that are merged to form $\bar P'$ in Step 4 are distinct and only transport to a single support point in each measure, implying the existence of a non-mass splitting transport.

-Step $2$ iteratively transforms $(d_1,\dots,d_r)$ to be lexicographically larger and larger, while retaining an approximate barycenter supported in $\supp(\bar P_\text{org})$ (that is, the cost of an optimal transport does not increase).
-It does so via a greedy scheme, where as much mass as possible is moved to support points in $\supp(\bar P_\text{org})$ with the lowest indices, until this is not possible anymore.
-We call a $(d_1,\dots,d_r)$ that is not altered by Step $2$ {\em greedily lexicographically maximal}.
-Note that such a vector need not be lexicographically maximal among all approximate barycenters with the same support.
-The result of a run of Step $2$ always is greedily lexicographically maximal; this is enough for our purposes.
+{\bf Step 2.} Step $2$ iteratively transforms $(d_1,\dots,d_r)$ to be lexicographically larger and larger while retaining an approximate barycenter supported in $\supp(\bar P_\text{org})$ (that is, the cost of an optimal transport does not increase).
+It does so via a greedy scheme, where mass is moved to support points in $\supp(\bar P_\text{org})$ with the lowest indices, until this is not possible anymore.
+We call a $(d_1,\dots,d_r)$ that is not altered by Step $2$ (anymore) {\em greedily lexicographically maximal}.
+Note that such a vector need not be lexicographically maximal among {\em all} approximate barycenters with the same support, but this is enough for our purposes.